Vyral/base-template/_posts/2019-01-14-dont-wait-to-make-an-offer.md

 You may be thinking, **“Don’t sellers usually wait until later in the week to look at offers?”**

-Let me answer that by telling you this: I had a brand new listing that I put on the market Friday.
+Let me answer that by telling you this: I had a brand-new listing that I put on the market Friday.
 About 100 people showed up for the open house; some had agents and some didn’t.
 I had two offers by 6 p.m. and two more by 8 p.m.—one of which was exceptional.

 {% include pullquote.html %}